sebastiaanluca/laravel-boolean-dates/README.md

 $user->save();
 ```

-False values will be converted to `NULL` in your database.
+False values are converted to `NULL`.

 ### Retrieving values